-You can make a Goo Gone alternative that works very well (and doesn't smell as gross) by mixing two parts vegetable oil with one part baking soda.
+You can make a Goo Gone alternative that works very well by mixing two parts vegetable oil with one part baking soda.
 The oil loosens the glue, and the baking soda acts as a gentle abrasive to wipe it away.
-Rinse with hot water and that's it!

 I made an alarming discovery today quite by accident.
-I am an compulsive recycler so I save all my spaghetti sauce jars.
+I am a compulsive recycler so I save all my spaghetti sauce jars.
 I use the same brand all the time so they match.
-Yes I use them for drinking for hubby and me.
-I have decent glasses but these jars are sturdy.

 You can try scraping off what you can with your fingernail, then using fingernail polish remover.
 Or, another trick I have learned is to use lighter fluid.
 Again, scrape off what you can, then rub the area with a cotton ball soaked in lighter fluid.
 Comes right off!